How We Faked Flying

 This is me, enjoying the rush of blood to the head:

-When everything works, the audience gives you great energy, some laughter, and maybe a tear or two.
+When everything clicks, the audience gives back laughter, energy, and if you’re lucky, a tear or two.

 And honestly - that’s all we need.

-None of this would’ve been possible without our incredible engineering and creative teams - the ones who pulled off the impossible with limited space and limited gear.
+None of this would’ve been possible without our incredible engineering and creative teams.
 We built flight from scratch and turned constraints into creativity.

 More stories soon.